Mums and young children Manager

 Chair of Trustees

-For many years, Vivienne worked as a primary school headteacher and consultant leader for schools that needed support.
-She has also been a tutor and mentor for teaching students.
-As Chair Vivienne governs trustee meetings, supports our staff with their professional development, supervises grant applications and fundraising activities, as well as speaking on behalf of Friends of the Family at local events.
+Karen trained and practiced as a Construction Litigation Solicitor in London and Hampshire.
+She has lived in Winchester with her family since 1996.
+She is a qualified endurance running coach and co-owner of a small local business.
+As Chair of Trustees Karen governs trustee meetings, supports staff with their professional development, supervises grant applications and fundraising activities, and speaks on behalf of Friends of the Family at local events.

 Jonathan brings a wealth of experience to his role as Honorary Treasurer.
 He is a Social Impact Adviser and Director at a not-for-profit firm.
 Prior to this, Jonathan was Interim Director of a charity encouraging economists to volunteer expertise to social organisations around impact measurement.
 He also worked for over 25 years as a corporate finance adviser in the banking sector.